johnalison/obsidian-notes/1-projects/Mixed2.0/Run3 Synthetic Data.md

 - [x] Move pt cut to 35
 - [ ] Jets with 3 medium b-jets

+v7:
+- like v6 but only apply the b-reg corrections once

 v6:
 - like v5 but now rho correction when declustering.